flammie/flammie.github.io/duolingo.markdown

 In the end of the day though, duolingo is just a tool to build some basic vocab.
 After few weeks you'll have to start doing something on top, read the news or watch a tv without subtitles, talk to people or such.

+## Problems

+Duolingo has several quite bad problems that make it less useful than it could be.
+One of the biggest one is that it is mostly only available in English.
+English is quite unusual language and doesn't resemble many of the languages, for most of us it isn't a native language.
+Many of the exercises are translation exercises and the system has very simple definition of correct translation; it has a list of acceptable translations and some support for typos.
+If you rephrase too much it counts as a fail.
+If you miss an article or use combination of articles (that is *a* and *the*) that is not one of the "correct" ones, you lose a point; but most languages do not have same articles or articles at all.
+If you use *doing* form instead of *do* you lose a point but almost no language besides English has this kind of -ing forms, so it's very arbitrary when the ing forms are accepted or required.
+Some language courses favour having most literal and word-to-word translations retaining all grammar, others have idiomatic; some like Hungarian course have outright ungrammatical and unreadable "English", not sure whether the course makers didn't really know English or tried too hard to retain all the nuances of Hungarian there.

+Because the exercises are not really ordered well, you are often listening or writing words you haven't learnt or given the complex sentences before simple ones.
+Also the themes of the exercises (in 2022 version at least) do not always relate to the exercises you get at all, you could have like kitchen as a theme and then have a sentence about animals in forest or whatnot, or even worse, a grammar theme that has zero examples of the grammar topic, sometimes it seems like someone who just misunderstood grammar really badly has put the sentences there, like having perfect participle sentences but all examples are of English words that kind of look perfect particple forms but are just adjecives in the language you are learning.
+Furthermore, the grammar sections come unexplained and without clarifications, even when I am a trained linguist, it is often hard for me to comprehend what duolingo means when it teaches me "Progr. cont." or some other cryptic thing.
+In the web version only, one can open an explanation to the category, which may or may not be filled with some words from the course maker of what they meant with the section, which may reveal how they misunderstood this grammar topic.